Rousavelt/Rousavelt/README.md

 - 👋 Hi, I’m @Rousavelt.
 An alumni of Imperial that studied Mathematics and Finance MSc, and Alumni of the Cambridge Maths Tripos

 The work I'm most proud of is:
--Lead Lag Estimation
+- Lead Lag Estimation
--Price Impact Explains Wrong Way Risk
+- Price Impact Explains Wrong Way Risk
--The Optimal Bowl
+- The Optimal Bowl
--Minimally strongly connecting weakly connected graphs (Not necessarily in that order!)
+- Minimally strongly connecting weakly connected graphs

+(Not necessarily in that order!)

 Otherwise: